microsoft/playwright/docs/src/locators.md

 await locator.ClickAsync();
 ```

-### Locate based on accessible attributes with getByRole
+### Locate based on accessible attributes

-The [`method: Page.getByRole`] locator reflects how users and assistive technology percieve the page, for example whether some element is a button or a checkbox.
+The [`method: Page.getByRole`] locator reflects how users and assistive technology perceive the page, for example whether some element is a button or a checkbox.
 When locating by role, you should usually pass the accessible name as well, so that locator pinpoints the exact element.

 ```js
 await page.getByRole('button', { name: /submit/i }).click();